15 Best Coffee Roasters and Shops in the U.S.

 For many of us, coffee is a way of life, a substance we actually could not live without.
 In fact, Americans consume about 400 million cups of coffee a day, and the country imports more than $4 billion worth of the elixir each year!

 But true coffee lovers know that merely getting your caffeine kick is not enough.
 If you think there's an art to coffee and have a strong opinion on which beans are best and how your brew should be poured, we've rounded up and ranked the best coffee roasters and shops in the U.S. for you.

 Location: New Smyrna Beach, Florida

 Must-have brew: Bali Blue Moon

-* Our ranking is based on the number of five-star Yelp reviews each roaster has and is ordered from least to most.
+* Our ranking is based on the number of five-star Yelp reviews each roaster has.

 Bottom Line: Island Roasters Coffee Company